idfubar/AV102/week4/communicating_effectively_in_online_forums.md

 Also, if you're DMing me then you have to wait until I am free to answer your question.
 If you ask in a group chat or forum, then potentially you get an answer faster, because someone else can respond before me.
-Please don't ever ask "can I ask you a question?"
+Please don't ever ask "Can I ask you a question?"
 That just guarantees that it will take longer to get your answer.
-I will always say, "yes, you can ask me a question."
+I will always say, "Yes, you can ask me a question."
 However I do really prefer that if it's not a life and death personal matter that you ask in a group channel or forum because 1. you'll get an answer faster, and 2. others may benefit from seeing the conversation.
-I get the sense that many people are embarressed to ask questions in group channels.
+I get the sense that many people are embarrassed to ask questions in group channels.
 They don't want to bother other people, or they don't want to look like they don't know something.
 I strongly believe that one of the most important things in learning is to be able to admit